-Tampere University of Technology (TUT) is an active scientific community of 2,000 employees and more than 10,000 students.
+Tampere University of Technology (TUT) is an active scientific community of 1,600 employees and 8,300 students.
 The University enjoys a reputation as a sough-after collaboration partner in industry and academia and maintains close ties with some 200 universities around the world.
-Internationalization is an integral part of all our activities.
+Internationality is an integral part of all our activities.
 TUT is a member of the European Consortium of Innovative Universities (ECIU).

-The most extensive and established of the international leading-edge fields of research at TUT are signal processing, optics and photonics, and intelligent machines.
-The University aims to be counted among the world’s foremost research institutions in these fields.
+The most extensive and established of our international leading-edge fields of research are signal processing, optics and photonics, and intelligent machines.
+We aim to be counted among the world’s foremost research institutions in these fields.

-The Campus Arena taking shape in the middle of the TUT campus brings together students, researchers, staff, companies and alumni.
-The building completed in autumn 2015.
+The Kampusareena building (photo) stands in the middle of the campus and is a vibrant meeting place for students, researchers, staff, companies and alumni.
+The building was completed in autumn 2015.

 HR Excellence in Research

-In recognition of development activities related to research careers and the position of researchers at the University, the European Commission awarded Tampere University of Technology the right to use the HR Excellence in Research logo in spring 2014 in recognition of the University’s commitment to promote the working conditions and career development of researchers.
+The European Commission awarded Tampere University of Technology the right to use the HR Excellence in Research logo in spring 2014 in recognition of the University’s commitment to promote the working conditions and career development of researchers.

-- Unipoli Sport (http://sport.unipolitampere.fi/) offers employees a broad range of sporting opportunities both on the TUT campus and in other higher education institutions in Tampere
+- Unipoli Sport (http://sport.unipolitampere.fi/) offers employees a broad range of sports opportunities both on the TUT campus and in the other local higher education institutions

 - Affordable massage therapy

-- Extensive occupational health services, including GP appointments, occupational physicians and referrals to specialists as provided for in the University’s guidelines.
+- Extensive occupational health services, including GP appointments, occupational physicians as well as specialist referrals in accordance with the University’s guidelines